umee-network/umee.cc/content/pages/careers.md

 **Responsibilities:**

-- Create and execute on Umee’s marketing roadmap including objectives, key results, analytics, and measurement
+- Create and execute on UX’s marketing roadmap including objectives, key results, analytics, and measurement
 - Plan and execute campaigns to drive measurable improvements in market awareness
 - Build and coordinate with internal and external marketing and PR stakeholders and partners
 - Own and strategize our content-publishing plan to create a unique, powerful, and consistent brand voice that helps us achieve our goals